alexkharmansky/react-application/README.md

 - ContactUs.js — same.

 ### Extra
-- App.sass — used Sass for this project.
+- App.sass — used Sass for this project;
+- Boostrap — library used for design pagination and menu;
+- Axios — library used for making HTTP requests to fetch data from site: https://jsonplaceholder.typicode.com/posts

 ## Install and launch